aceinnolab/Inkycal/README.md

 Inkycal is a software written in python for selected E-Paper displays.
 It converts these displays into useful information dashboards.
 It's open-source, free for personal use, fully modular and user-friendly.
 Despite all this, Inkycal can run well even on the Raspberry Pi Zero.
 Oh, and it's open for third-party modules!
 Hooray!

+## Important info about debian bookworm
+Starting october 2023, Raspberry Pi OS is now based on Debian bookworm.
+At this moment in time, there are several projects expierencing compatability issues because of this change, including Inkycal.
+Please either use the last [compatible version of Raspberry Pi OS](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2023-05-03/2023-05-03-raspios-bullseye-armhf-lite.img.xz) or get a ready-to-flash tested OS image (aka.
+Inkycal OS Lite) with Inkycal pre-installed when sponsoring this project.
+Please hold on until a fix has been found, tested and is published.

 ## Main features
 Inkycal is fully modular, you can mix and match any modules you like and configure them on the web-ui.
 For now, these following built-in modules are supported:
 * Calendar - Monthly Calendar with option to sync events from iCalendars, e.g. Google.